FHasanzadeh/kss/SPEC.md

 ## Purpose

 KSS is a set of guidelines to help you produce an HTML style guide tied to CSS documentation that is nice to read in plain text, yet structured enough to be automatically extracted and processed by a machine.
-It is designed with CSS preprocessors (such as SCSS or LESS) in mind, and flexible enough to accommodate a multitude of CSS frameworks (such as YUI, Blueprint or 960).
+It is designed with CSS preprocessors (such as SCSS or LESS) in mind, and flexible enough to accommodate a multitude of CSS frameworks (such as Bootstrap or Foundation).

 KSS focuses on *how people work with CSS* — it does not define code structures, naming conventions, or methods for abstraction.
 It is important to understand that the style guide format and documentation format are intrinsically tied to one another.